Skip to main content

 • Gas cooker installation where no current supply

-• Satellite dish (Non-Standard size or Block of more than 3 flats or Property less than 5yrs old)
+• Satellite dish (Non-Standard or Block >3 flats or Property <5yrs old)

 • Carpet & Sheet flooring (not wet/level access shower rooms)